-- Maintaining oversight of Florida's Lifeline Program, including establishing eligibility criteria, coordinated enrollment, and monitoring ETCs. - Issuing certificates of authority for telecommunications companies to operate in Florida, including evaluating the applicant's technical, financial, and managerial capability to provide service. - Resolving consumer complaints relating to Lifeline, Telephone Relay Service, and payphones. - Publishing network access tariff information for all incumbent local carriers. - Publishing other tariff/rate schedule information for any certificated company if the company so decides. - Publishing and distributing informative materials relating to the Lifeline Program and conducts related consumer outreach. - Monitoring and/or participating in federal proceedings in cases which the state's consumers may be affected and to convey the FPSC's positions and information requirements in order to achieve greater efficiency in regulation.
+- Publishing other tariff/rate schedule information for any certificated company if the company so decides. - Publishing and distributing informative materials relating to the Lifeline Program and conducting related consumer outreach. - Monitoring and/or participating in federal proceedings where the state's consumers may be affected and convey the FPSC's policy positions.